afragen/git-updater/README.md

 I've seen this error code occasionally with Bitbucket.

+## Remote Management Services

+Currently, GitHub Updater works with both iThemes Sync and InfiniteWP.
+If you desire support for another remote management service please invite the developer of that service to engage in discussion here.
+I am more that amenable to supporting any service.
+I will need some testing and support to add support for additional services.

+Please go the Remote Management tab of the Settings page and check which remote management service you wish to use.
+There will be a small amount of overhead related to using any of these services which may impact performance, but only for **admin** level users.

 ## Extended Naming

 There's a hidden preference to use extended naming for plugin directories.
 Extended Naming follows the convention `<git>-<owner>-<repo>`.
 The normal method is to name the plugin directory `<repo>`.
 Unfortunately there may be a _potential_ conflict with a WP.org plugin.
 This preference mitigates that potential conflict.
 If you switch between normal and extended naming you might have to reactivate your plugins.